AlexandraDI/TacticalVotingAnalyst/README.txt

-# MAS Project - Group 6
+# Multi Agent Systems Project

 ## Installation
 The only non-bultin package used in this project is numpy.